Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ## Key concepts

-If this is your first time using `@azure/identity` or the Microsoft identity platform (Azure AD), we recommend that you read [Using `@azure/identity` with Microsoft Identity Platform](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/using-azure-identity.md) first.
-This document will give you a deeper understanding of the platform and how to configure your Azure account correctly.
+If this is your first time using `@azure/identity` or the Microsoft Identity platform (Azure AD), read [Using `@azure/identity` with Microsoft Identity Platform](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/using-azure-identity.md) first.
+This document provides a deeper understanding of the platform and how to configure your Azure account correctly.

 ### Credentials